mkuthan/mkuthan.github.io/_posts/2022-12-01-gcp-migration.md

 * Cloud elastic pricing turns Allegro procurement upside down.
 * TODO

+## Operations

+> In traditional IT, security, hardware provisioning and cost control are the operations teams' responsibility, whereas features delivery and usability are in the application teams' court.

+* In Allegro development teams have operated their software for years.
+* Operations teams develops only internal PaaS like K8S od Hadoop clusters.

+> Te cloud increases transparency, allowing you to monitor usage and policy violations rather than restricting processes upfront.

+* TODO: processes in Allegro

 ## TODO

 > You shouldn't run software that you didn't build